Creating a Service with You : You are in control

 Feldman Chapel can accommodate up to 200 people comfortably with ample parking and seating.
 The family room, located in the rear of the chapel, provides a calm setting for the family before the funeral service and offers privacy.
-Each family has the option of whether to stay in the family room for the service, which could be heard through the speakers and through the decorative ironwork or joining the service in the front rows of the chapel.
+Each family has the option of whether to stay in the family room for the service, which could be heard through the speakers or joining the service in the front rows of the chapel.

-Feldman Mortuary has and will always continue to fulfill the preferences of our families, whether a service is to be chapel or graveside, you can guarantee our service will focused on your needs.
+Feldman Mortuary has and will always continue to fulfill the preferences of our families, whether a service is to be chapel or graveside, you are guaranteed our service is focused on your needs.

 Burial in Israel